hugmouse/JimmyPlus/README.md

 #  JimmyPlus

+> [!WARNING]
+> This client is no longer supported and will not receive any updates.

 A gemini client for macOS.
 Fork of [Jimmy](https://github.com/jfoucher/Jimmy)!
 It is currently a prototype and will probably remain as such.

 JimmyPlus is a native [gemini](https://en.wikipedia.org/wiki/Gemini_(protocol)) client for MacOS, written in SwiftUI.